ld3z/site2/docs/piggy-book2.md

 !!! info

     The numbers that are revealed using the wrench and the order of the symbols on the keypad changes every round.
-You must follow the order of number below.

 ## Step 1: